hppr-dev/bash-task-master/README.md

 Process Management
 ==================

+This is an experimental feature.
+More development and testing is needed.

+The spawn module is available to create background processes.
+Change the name of the `modules/spawn-module.sh.disabled` to `modules/spawn-module.sh` to enable it.

 You may spawn background processes by running:

 ```
   $task spawn --proc "tailf /var/log/messages"
 ```

-use task list to list the running processes and task stop to stop them
+use task spawn list to list the running processes and task spawn stop to stop them

 Exporting Tasks to Scripts
 ==========================